vseitner/public-narratives/urban_energy_performance_monitor.md

 ### Network of Resources (NoR)

-The European Space Agency (ESA) offers sponsorship to eligible entities to **cover the costs of trying out the services provided by the BRP Capability**.
+The European Space Agency (ESA) offers sponsorship to eligible entities to **cover the costs of trying out the services provided by the UEPM Capability**.
 Through ESA’s [Network of Resources (NoR)](https://nor-discover.org/) mechanism, a voucher will be provided for the selected BRP service plan, allowing free-at-point-of-use consumption for research, product development and up to pre-commercial demonstration.
 Vouchers must not be used to support any commercial revenue flows.